longxf21/ratesb_web/README.md

 # ratesb_web: Rate Law Analysis for SBML and Antimony Models

 `ratesb_web` is the python backend support for ratesb.
+Basically it removes all the packages using c++ so that `ratesb_web` can be embedded in ratesb website.
 To use ratesb in python, please install [ratesb_python](https://github.com/sys-bio/ratesb_python).

 ## Installation

-To install `ratesb_web`, execute the following command in your terminal:
+`ratesb_web` is not designed for python useage, but if you would like a pure python package, to install `ratesb_web`, execute the following command in your terminal:

 ```bash
 pip install ratesb_web